 Developers often find comfort in embracing open-source software for numerous reasons.
-One of the most important reasons is the freedom to use that software anywhere and how they wish to.
+One of the most important reasons is the freedom to use that software anywhere and how they wish.
 Amazon OpenSearch is an open-source search and analytics suite derived from Elasticsearch.
 It lets you perform interactive log analytics and real-time application monitoring with ease.

 If you use Amazon OpenSearch for your monitoring and analytics needs, you can now integrate it with Squadcast to route detailed alerts from Amazon OpenSearch to the right users in Squadcast.